nicolasdeory/firelight/README.md

 > **NOTE**: The update that adds support for Fortnite and Rocket League hasn't been released yet.
 Stay tuned!
 >
 Join our [Discord server](https://discord.gg/KtTRPZt) to follow the latest updates.
+You can find the latest changes on the `dev` branch.

 A modular game integration for Razer Chroma and other RGB LED devices for League of Legends, Rocket League, Fortnite and many more to come.